Automattic/mongoose/docs/populate.md

 Now this is much better.
 The only property of the creator we are using is the `name` so we only returned that field from the db.
 Efficiency FTW!

+Great, but what if we wanted to populate our `fans` array based on their age, and return, at most, any 5 of them?

+    Story
+    .find(...)
+    .populate('fans', null, { age: { $gte: 21 }}, { limit: 5 })

+Done.
+Conditions and options are the third and fourth arguments respectively.

 ## Updating

 Now that we have a story we realized that the `_creator` was incorrect.
 We can